OWLcracker/big-data/README.md

 ### Prerequisites

-To run the project you need to have [Docker](https://www.docker.com/get-started/) (including docker compose) installed and running on your machine.
+To run the project, you need to have [Docker](https://www.docker.com/get-started/) (including docker compose) installed and running on your machine.

 Additionally, make sure you are using WSL if you're running on Windows: